gsause/Linux-Foundation-RHEL/rhcsa_linux_intern_guide.md

 ---

-## ✅ Week 3: Users, Groups & Access Control
+## ✅ Day 3-4: Users, Groups & Access Control

 > _"Your system isn't just you.
 It's developers, DBAs, analysts... and you need to manage their access properly."_